strangerstudios/pmpro-affiliates/readme.txt

 * ENHANCEMENT: General improvements to UI/UX of the affiliates admin area.
 Added various links to navigate between affiliate and user information more easily.
 * ENHANCEMENT: Added autocomplete username functionality when creating an affiliate.
 * ENHANCEMENT: Improved logic to figure out affiliate orders during checkout (Only loads relevant code on the checkout page).
+* ENHANCEMENT: Added filter 'pmpro_affiliates_autocomplete_user_search_limit' to adjust the number of users returned in the autocomplete search when adding an affiliate.
+Defaults to 25.

 = 0.5 - 2022-01-29 =
 * BUG FIX: Fixed warning and broken functionality for the "View All" back link for frontend user affiliate reports.